President Jokowi inaugurates Muhammad Ali as Chief of Naval Staff - ExBulletin

 President Jokowi inaugurates Muhammad Ali as Chief of Naval Staff

-TEMPO.CO, Jakarta – President Joko Widodo (Jokowi) inaugurated Admiral Mohamed Ali as the new Chief of Staff of the Indonesian Navy (TNI AL) to succeed Admiral Yudo Margono, who was promoted as the new Commander of the National Defense Forces (TNI).
+Jakarta (ANTARA) – President Joko Widodo (Jokowi) has inaugurated Admiral Muhammad Ali as the new Chief of Staff of the Indonesian Navy (TNI AL) to succeed Admiral Yudo Margono, who was promoted as the new Commander of the National Defense Forces (TNI).

 Besides enthroning Ali as chief of staff, the president also promoted him from vice admiral to full admiral.